Mark an der Sann: Margrave Wilhelm

-The donations of Countess Hemma
+Donations of Countess Hemma

 On 6 January 1043, Countess Hemma, Wilhelm's widow, handed over the majority of their possessions in Carinthia and the marches (particularly Reichenburg) to Archbishop Balduin of Salzburg in exchange for baptismal, funeral and tithe rights for Carinthian churches.
 The Savinja valley Allod later came to the Prince-Bishopric of Gurk.
 On 15 August 1043 Hemma donated their wholly owned property in the Savinja valley, that is all the afore mentioned territories acquired in the years 980, 1016 and 1025, to the church, using her Vogt Pretzlaus as a proxy.
 Hemma expressly exempted the villages of "Terenperch", Köttnig/Kötting, "Steindorf" and Sirdosege from her gifts, along with Reichenburg which had already been exchanged with Balduin of Salzburg.

 Thanks to their affinity to Hemma, the Askuiner exercised great influence and power in this area as hereditary Vogts of Gruk.
 Indeed, by the 11th century they had already established the Fortress of Obercilli.

 Spanheimer etc

 Under Conrad II (1024–39) count Siegfried von Spanheim from Rheinfranken Richgard of Lavant married a Sieghardinger with a great deal of wealth in the march and in Carinthia.
 Count Siegfried was granted tree-covered crown land mostly consisting of forest by the King, particularly in Drau and Savinja areas, but also extending to the karst.

 After 1036 the Savinja March was again separated from the Windic March.

 It has also been established that the Aribonids in the Drau and Savinja valleys were wealthy at this time.

 Alongside these large landowners in the Savinja valley were also the freemen of Kager, the Counts of Bogen and Heunburg, as well as the lords of Sanneck and the freemen of Hochenegg.
 They and their overlords seem to have led the great colonisation in this region.

-In perhaps 1105, but certainly before 1122, the Askuiner Margrave Starkhand died, who with his brother Ulrich in 1103 appear to have borne witness to the document in which Duke Henry of Eppenstein of Carinthia remunerated St. Lambrecht's Abbey; his successor was Günther, a son of the Heunburger Pilgrim von Hohenwart-Pozzuolo, the last Margrave of Soune (marchio de Cylie).
+In perhaps 1105, but certainly before 1122, the Askuiner Margrave Starkhand died, who with his brother Ulrich in 1103 appear to have borne witness to the document in which Duke Henry of Eppenstein of Carinthia remunerated Saint Lambert's Abbey; his successor was Günther, a son of the Heunburger Pilgrim von Hohenwart-Pozzuolo, the last Margrave of Soune (marchio de Cylie).

 After his death in 1137 or 1144 the title of Margave was no longer held.
 Thereafter there were many extraterritorial areas in the march: in the south east lay the possessions of Salzburg and Gurk; in the west those of Aquileia and the Bishopric of Oberburg; in the south the Spanheim Lordship of Tüffer.

 The Spanheims, having sided with the Pope in 1105-06 during the Investiture Controversy, took as part of their possessions that which the Gurkish hereditary Vogts, the Askuin counts, Starkhand and Werigand had lost.

 In 1131 Archbishop Conrad I of Salzburg came to the Savinja area to secure peace with the Hungarians and to build the episcopal border fortresses of Pettau and Reichenburg against the Hungarians, as Countess Hemma's progeny had failed to provide an effective defence of the eastern border.